-QEC has developed a culture which recognized the importance of quality and quality assurance in approval, monitoring and periodic review of academic Programmes.
+QEC has developed a culture which recognized the importance of quality assurance in approval, monitoring and periodic review of academic Programmes.
 Assessment of students, quality assurance of teaching staff, learning resources, student support and information to the stakeholders.
 Review of the academic program is carried out by adopting consistency of procedures for the self- assessment system.
 Student course evaluation, teacher’s evaluation, graduating student survey, alumni survey and employee‘s survey are the important tools which are used for this purpose.
 An explicit follow-up procedure is in place to review the action taken by each program.
 In the latest quantitative assessment carried out by the Quality Assurance Agency of HEC in 2014, QEC of Ziauddin University obtained a score of 85% and was ranked in “W’ category.

 As per HEC criteria, each academic program needs to undergo self-assessment every year.
 For the purpose of developing self-assessment procedures, QAA at HEC has initiated a process of establishing Quality Enhancement Cells at each university.
 These QECs are responsible for planning, coordinating and following up on the Self Assessment (SA) activities within their institutions.
 Each QEC is responsible for developing procedures for the following:

 - Annual monitoring and evaluations including program and faculty monitoring and student’s perception.

 - Qualification framework